 I offer my views not as solutions, but as guidelines to the kind of national discussion which I think is long overdue.

-1. We must recognize the problem of discrimination as a national, not a sectional while remaining indifferent or nearly so to the discrimination all around them.
+1. We must recognize the problem of discrimination as a national, not a sectional one.

 Half of all American Negroes now live in the North.
 There is now no northern city without its tensions and its shame.